anant2it/anant2it/README.md

 - 👋 Hi, I’m Anant Jain
 - 👀 I’m interested in flutter development,android development and machine learning.
 - 💞️ I’m looking to work as a software developer.
-- 🌱 I’m currently learning Frontend Web.
+- 🌱 I’m currently learning Backend using Django.
 - 💞️ I’m looking to collaborate on Interesting ideas.
 - 📫 How to reach me - anant2it@gmail.com